 - ground pepper

 I like my naked chicken tenders, to have a little bit of spice, but not too much.
 You can always adjust the chili powder and cayenne pepper to match your tastes.

-How to make air fryer blackened chicken tenders
+How to make blackened chicken tenders in the air fryer

 Sprinkle chili powder, cayenne pepper, paprika, salt and pepper over the coated chicken.
 Next, toss the chicken in the bowl until the seasonings have evenly covered each piece of chicken.